fwip/mtg_pronouns/reworded_cards.md

 Each player shuffles the cards from their hand into their library, then draws that many cards.

-Metalcraft -- If you control three or more artifacts, Molten Psyche deals damage to each opponent equal to the number of cards they has drawn this turn.
+Metalcraft -- If you control three or more artifacts, Molten Psyche deals damage to each opponent equal to the number of cards that player has drawn this turn.

 Moment of Silence W
 ---------------